 Windows Preinstallation Environment (Windows PE)

 Windows PE is a lightweight version of the operating system that enables IT pros, hardware manufacturers, and device manufacturers to deploy and manufacture Windows systems more efficiently than using the full operating system.
-In Windows 8, Windows PE provides users a smaller and faster operating system that’s enhanced to support additional technologies, such as the.NET Framework, TPM, and Windows PowerShell™.
+In Windows 8, Windows PE provides users a smaller and faster operating system that’s enhanced to support additional technologies, such as the.NET Framework, TPM, and Windows PowerShell.

 Deployment Image Servicing and Management Tool (DISM)

 Deployment Image Servicing and Management (DISM) is a command-line tool used to service images offline before deployment.
-It’s used to install, uninstall, configure, and update Windows features, packages, drivers, and international settings, Windows 8 includes support Virtual Hard Disks (VHDs), the Windows PowerShell client and image-based setup (IBS).
+It’s used to install, uninstall, configure, and update Windows features, packages, drivers, and international settings.
+Windows 8 includes support for Virtual Hard Disks (VHDs), the Windows PowerShell client, and image-based setup (IBS).

 Retail upgrade media for Windows 8

 Windows 8 retail upgrade media is now truly upgrade-only.
-Positioned in the market as quite literally an add-on product that moves a system from one version of Windows to the latest version of Windows, upgrade media is non-bootable and optimized for preserving user’s personal information as they install Windows 8 on top of their existing version of Windows.
+Positioned in the market as quite literally an add-on product that moves a system from one version of Windows to the latest version of Windows, upgrade media is non-bootable and optimized for preserving users’ personal information as they install Windows 8 on top of their existing version of Windows.

 Windows 8 full upgrade

-Windows 8 has a new upgrade experience whether purchased online or from retail store.
-In the online experience, the customer discovery and purchase of Windows is built into a single fluid experience that is relevant by helping the users decide the right Windows version to purchase.
-Once purchased, the seamless experience continues to guide the user through compatibility and installation to ease the process of upgrading.
-The speed of the install is also being reworked as an upgrade time will be cut in half to less than 45 minutes after download while enabling the user to go through the upgrade while continuing to be productive on their system.
+Windows 8 has a new upgrade experience, whether it’s purchased online or from retail store.

+When online, we help customers pick which version to buy.
+After their decision, we help guide them through the process of testing for compatibility and installing.
+The install process has been shortened, and customers can continue to be productive during it.

 Streamlined TPM provisioning